Pylons/pyramid/docs/narr/urldispatch.rst

 specific bit of code, defined in your application, that receives the :term:`request` and returns a :term:`response` object.

 Where appropriate, we will describe how view lookup interacts with :term:`resource location`.
-The :ref:`views_chapter` describes the details of :term:`view lookup`.
+The :ref:`views_chapter` chapter describes the details of :term:`view lookup`.

 High-Level Operational Overview
 -------------------------------